Skip to content

 Donate

-Is THE GORILLA ORGANIZATION a good charity?
+Is The Gorilla Organization a good charity?

-THE GORILLA ORGANIZATION scores 45/100 (Poor) on our Clarity Score, with 48% of spending going to charitable activities and accounts late.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+The Gorilla Organization scores 59/100 (2 stars, Poor) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£2.0m total income, 48% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 London · NW1 8HX Reg 1117131 Registered charity Official website Charity Commission register